shammy-lp/KSL_React/README.md

   data.js
 ```
 ### Part 1: /components/AlphabetCard.js
-Function: It displays a single card showing a letter and its hand sign.It is used on the Learning Page to visually present each alphabet letter with subtle animation.
+It displays a single card showing a letter and its hand sign.It is used on the Learning Page to visually present each alphabet letter with subtle animation.

 ```
 "use client";